 \end{lemma}

 \begin{proof} The proof relies on the identity

-to which we then apply the usual orthogonality. \end{proof}
+to which we can apply the classical orthogonality relation. \end{proof}

-We now recall the quantity~\eqref{eta}.
-One appeals to Lemma~\ref{orthogonality} after expanding the integrands of the two integrals in the right hand side of~\eqref{logarithm} respectively.
-By truncating the unnecessary order, the sum of the contributions from these integrals can be calculated as
+We use Lemma~\ref{orthogonality} after expanding the integrands of the two integrals on the right hand side of~\eqref{logarithm}~respectively.
+Upon truncating unnecessary terms, the sum of the contributions from these integrals equals